 Being on a team is awesome, but it’s also true that student-athletes should be monitored for eating disorders.
-While moderate exercise is very healthy, student-athletes may struggle with anxiety, depression, and eating disorders at some point during their athletic careers.
-This is most likely due to a combination of the stress of participating in sports in today’s hyper-competitive environment and the fact that coaches and parents are not aware of how to spot a problem and support a student-athlete who is struggling with the pressures of competing.
+While moderate exercise is very healthy, student-athletes may struggle with anxiety, depression, and eating disorders during their athletic careers.
+This is most likely due to the the stress of participating in sports in today’s hyper-competitive environment combined with the fact that coaches and parents are rarely aware of how to spot eating disorders.

-As parents, we need to be aware of the dangers, signs, and symptoms to help our kids thrive as student-athletes, both on and off the field.
+As parents, we need to be aware of the dangers, signs, and symptoms to help our kids thrive as student-athletes, both on and off the field, court, track, etc.

 Mental health and student athletes

 Anxiety, depression, suicidality, self-harm, substance abuse, and eating disorders are all on the rise for all teens and young adults.
-Almost 50% of Americans under the age of 18 experience mental illness before turning 18.
-[Pew Research Center, 2019).
+Almost 50% of Americans under the age of 18 experience mental illness before turning 18 (Pew Research Center, 2019).
 Exercise and the belonging of being on a team are positive for mental health.
 Yet many student-athletes find themselves suffering from food and body issues.

-3. Unrelenting intensity – High school sports were once confined to the season, but now most student-athletes compete year-round.
+High school sports were once confined to the season, but now most student-athletes compete year-round.
 They put in 2-3 hrs of practice every day (sometimes more) on top of schoolwork.
 Many don’t get home until 7 or 8 p.m., at which time they must complete several hours of homework.
-This schedule continues without a break as long as they want to stay “on top of their game.”
-Note that this schedule requires a 12-hour workday before homework.
-Add on homework, and our student-athletes are working 15-18 hour days, and more than 75 hours per week, which is many more than most adults.
+This schedule continues without a break as long as they want to stay competitive.
+But this schedule requires a 12-hour workday before homework.
+With homework, student-athletes are working 15-18 hour days.
+This is more than 75 hours per week.
+That’s many more hours than most adults work.

-4. Pleasing parents – Most parents don’t mean to push their kids too hard when it comes to athletics.
-Most do it subconsciously in an attempt to support their child along with their own ego.
+Most parents don’t mean to push their kids too hard when it comes to athletics.
+Most do it subconsciously in an attempt to support their child.
 It’s wonderful when a child is naturally athletically talented, and usually, the child enjoys their sport tremendously in the beginning.
-But as they continue, many kids will keep playing even when they don’t enjoy themselves because they know how much their parents love their athleticism.
-Since their identity is wrapped up in their sport, they worry that they are not loveable without their sport.
+But as they continue, many kids will keep playing even when they don’t enjoy themselves.
+Because they know how much their parents love their athleticism.
+Since their identity is wrapped up in their sport, they worry that they are not lovable without their sport.
 They also know how much their parents have sacrificed in both time and money for them to succeed so far.
 It’s hard to stop playing when you know how much your parents have invested in you.

-5. Dangerous coaches – Coaches often spend more time with student-athletes than any other adult, including parents.
-They might be great at achieving athletic goals, but few coaches, especially pre-college level coaches, have any training in mental health and teenagers with eating disorders.
+Coaches often spend more time with student-athletes than any other adult, including parents.
+They might be great at achieving athletic goals.
+But few coaches have any training in mental health and teenagers with eating disorders.
 They tend to make massive and devastating mistakes when it comes to the emotional caretaking of our student-athletes.
 Coaches are incentivized to win, and their focus is on that outcome rather than any individual player’s health.
-In fact, coaches may ignore physical injuries and obvious mental distress in order to maintain a key player on their team, so they may make questionable choices for an individual.
+In fact, coaches may ignore physical injuries and obvious mental distress.
+Their goal is to maintain a key player on their team, so they may make questionable choices for an individual.
 Coaches often criticize student-athletes and engage in emotional manipulation to meet their winning goals.
 And, of course, coaches want their student-athletes to look the part, which means lean and muscled.
 In some sports, weigh-ins lead to explicit weight goals.
-In others, coaches never need to explicitly state weight goals, they just make comments to make it clear that student-athletes must maintain a certain physique in order to be a part of the team.
+In others, coaches never need to explicitly state weight goals.
+They just make comments to make it clear that student-athletes must maintain a certain physique in order to be a part of the team.

-6. Revealing uniforms – Uniforms can either increase or soothe body consciousness.
-The most challenging uniforms when it comes to body issues are swimsuits, leotards and the briefs worn for volleyball and running.
-In these uniforms, a student-athlete who is gaining weight has nowhere to hide, and many will simply drop out of a sport rather than continue to watch their bodies change in plain view.
-The uniforms perpetuate the concept that there are particular body types that are “built” for particular sports, and anyone who doesn’t “look good” in the uniform is shamed out of participating.
+Uniforms can either increase or soothe body consciousness.
+The most challenging uniforms when it comes to body issues are swimsuits, leotards, and the briefs worn for volleyball and running.
+In these uniforms, a student-athlete who is gaining weight has nowhere to hide.
+Many will simply drop out of a sport rather than continue to watch their bodies change in plain view.
+The uniforms perpetuate the concept that there are particular body types that are “built” for particular sports.
+They promote the concept that anyone who doesn’t “look good” in the uniform should not participate.

 Signs of student-athlete distress

 No parent wants their child to suffer mental distress or get an eating disorder.
 And yet it often comes with the territory of being a student-athlete.
-It is possible to compete without suffering health consequences, however, all athletes should be carefully monitored for signs of mental distress.
+It is possible to compete without suffering health consequences.
+This requires that we monitor student-athletes for eating disorders and other mental illnesses.

 Following are the major ways an athlete may experience stress, as described by Ray and Weise-Bjornstal (1999):